Traumatic Alopecia in women: Can it be treated?

-Some oral medications have also got US Food and Drug Administration’s approval for treating male pattern baldness (androgenic alopecia).
-Finesteride is the most effective prescription medicine used for controlling and reversing signs of baldness.
+Some oral medications have also got the US Food and Drug Administration’s approval for treating male pattern baldness (androgenic alopecia).
+Finasteride is the most effective prescription medication used for controlling and reversing signs of baldness.
 The medicine works by blocking the action of Dihydrotestosterone – a male reproductive hormone responsible for causing the hair follicles to shrink.
 Studies have found that this medicine can significantly control and reverse hair loss, but it needs six to twelve months before you will be able to see full effects.
-Though Finesteride is very effective in controlling and reversing symptoms of baldness, it is not recommended by the most of the doctors, owing to its severe side effects.
-Two most common and relatively serious side effects include unwanted hair growth on face and neck and other areas of contact, and impotency or a decreased desire for sexual relationships.
+Though Finasteride is very effective in controlling and reversing symptoms of baldness, it is not recommended by most doctors, owing to its severe side effects.
+The two most common and relatively serious side effects include unwanted hair growth on the face and neck and other areas of contact, and impotence, or a decreased desire for sexual relationships.

 If you are not interested in oral and topical medications, there are cosmetic alternatives as well, including hair-fiber powders and hairpieces.

 ACell/PRP hair loss therapy is the latest non-invasive technique used for triggering hair regrowth.
 This FDA-approved procedure involves injecting a mixture of growth factors known as ACell and Platelet Rich Plasma (PRP) taken from the patient’s own blood, into the patient’s scalp to improve hair regrowth.
 Platelet Rich Plasma is a rich source of natural growth factors.
 When combined with ACell, PRP works wonders.
 It makes the miniaturized hair follicles healthier and stronger, thus causing them to sprout like normal, healthy hair follicles.
 ACell/PRP Hair Loss Therapy is particularly used for treating female pattern baldness, in which there are no visible bald patches; instead, the entire crown experiences hair thinning.